 Carnegie Mellon has many student organizations and activities that allow our students to actively participate in the greening of the campus and community!
-If you would like your student organization to be listed here please contact Erika at email@example.com
+If you would like your student organization to be listed here or if you are looking for the student contacts for any of these organizations please contact Erika at email@example.com

 Eco-Reps is a student group focused on encouraging the Carnegie Mellon community to live more sustainably on campus and in residence halls.
 We do this by implementing campus-focused and residence hall-focused initiatives to help students reduce waste and conserve energy.

 The Carnegie Mellon University chapter of the non-profit humanitarian organization Engineers Without Borders is a group of students dedicated to understanding the challenges that face humanity today, and creating socially-conscious and environmentally sustainable technologies to improve quality of life for local, national, and international communities.